dthung99/Move_The_Circle_LLM_Game/README.md

 ## How It Works

 1. **Voice Input**: Press space and speak your commands into the microphone.

 2. **Speech-to-Text**: The Whisper-1 API converts your voice into text.

 3. **Prompt Engineering**: The text is processed with the GPT-4o-mini API to create movement instructions for the circle.

+## What you can do

+1. **Movement**: Move the circle left, right, up, or down using your keyboard or voice commands.

+2. **Change Color**: Change the circle's color by using voice commands.

 ## Demo